pszemraj/textsum/README.md

 - [ ] add argparse CLI for UI demo
 - [x] add CLI for summarization of all text files in a directory
 - [x] python API for summarization of text docs
-- [ ] optimum inference integration
+- [ ] optimum inference integration, LLM.int8 inference
 - [ ] better documentation, details on improving performance (speed, quality, memory usage, etc.)

 ++ other things I haven't thought of yet